cariad/rolumns/docs/source/cook-book/grouping-groups.rst

 Code Sample
 -----------

-This code is identical to :doc:`the Grouping by Objects example <grouping-objects>` except for the *awards* column set added to the *positions* column set.
+This code is similar to :doc:`the Grouping by Objects example <grouping-objects>` except for the *awards* column set added to the *positions* column set.

 .. testcode::